Need for Programs in Rural Communities

 - Greater access to alcohol provided by adults through family gatherings and purchasing of alcohol for youth

-Methamphetamine Use in Rural Communities:
+Methamphetamine Use Disorders in Rural Communities:

-Opioid Use in Rural Communities:
+Opioid Use Disorders in Rural Communities:

-The U.S. has seen a dramatic increase in rates of opioid abuse and deaths resulting from opioid overdose.
-According to the Agency for Healthcare Research and Quality, between 2005 and 2014, the national rate of opioid-related inpatient stays increased over 64% and emergency department (ED) visits related to opioid use increased 99%.
+The U.S. has seen a dramatic increase in rates of opioid misuse and deaths resulting from opioid overdose.
+According to the Agency for Healthcare Research and Quality, between 2005 and 2014, the national rate of opioid-related inpatient stays increased over 64% and emergency department (ED) visits related to opioid misuse increased 99%.
 Oregon, North Carolina, and South Dakota are the states with the largest increases in opioid-related inpatient hospital stays between 2009 and 2014 and almost every state experienced an increase in the rate of opioid ED visits during this time.
 This infographic compares the rates of opioid-related hospital stays by state.

 - Adolescents ages 12-19